— Living knowledge base

 The series is built with Claude as a research and writing partner.
 Not as decoration — as the actual working method.
 PubMed searches, paper extraction, evidence tables, regulatory mapping, slide logic.

 Every essay includes a "How I used Claude" section showing exactly where the AI helped and where it didn't.
 The methodology is the second deliverable.
 If you want to replicate it for your own field, everything you need will be here by October.
+The Episode 02 methodology log is the first full receipt.

 Lyon, 31 October 2026.